 First New Emerging Installation Technique: One installation technique that could be considered would be the use of 20 gauge stainless-steel roofing with a 4" overlap.
 Then 0.070" stainless-steel tabs would be installed with the fasteners to reach the overlap.
 The width of the tabs could be about 1.25".
 Next, the overlapping roll would rivet the 0.035" thickness to the 0.070" tab using a stainless-steel pop-rivet that has a grip range of only 0.063".
 Then the rivet would not be set perfectly but would not protrude under the tab and should still have good holding power.
 In fact if the underside of the tab could have a large counterbore to about half-depth then the rivet could set perfectly.
 But a water-tight riveting is not the issue here since only the tab is being riveted-to.
 And again, the problem with this type of installation is the 0.070" gap at the overlap.

 Second New Emerging Installation Technique: With this installation technique, every stainless-steel roll layout would be two layers with the combined thickness of both layers at about 0.035".
-The bottom layer might be 0.010" and the top layer might be 0.025" but not likely more than 0.030".
+The bottom layer might be less than 0.010" and the top layer might be 0.025" but not likely more than 0.030".
 Then the two overlapping layers would rivet to only the top layer of the overlapped roll layout.
 The stainless-steel closed-end pop-rivet should be watertight but if not then there is a bottom layer not riveted-to.
 The problem with this type of installation is that of depending on the overlap and the roof slope for water splashing not be be an issue at the riveted seam.

 KBH: KBH of metro Atlanta, GA is a software application developer and an inventor and designer.
 KBH also owns KBH Applications.
 Contact is through the e-mail listing on this web page.